Human Chain (band): Early albums and varying lineups (1986–1990)

-Stabilising the lineup (1991-1992)
+Stabilising the lineup (1991–1992)

 With Steve Watts having already departed, Tim Harries left Human Chain in September 1991 to join Steeleye Span.
 This left the remaining members (Bates, Buckley and France) without a bass player just before the start of a Human Chain tour of South America.
 Rather than use another of his Loose Tubes colleagues, Bates opted to audition another bass guitarist - Michael Mondesir, brother of Jazz Warriors drummer Mark Mondesir and a collaborator with up-and-coming British pianist Jason Rebello.

 Bates recalls: "I drove to Lewisham to hear him playing with (Rebello).
 It was a really funky band and gave no clues as to what Michael would do to Human Chain's music.
 By the end of our tour, I knew... and I was very happy!
 Michael has an infectious fascination with all things rhythmic: he chewed through pieces like "Three Architects Called Gabrielle...
 Just What I Expected" with an extreme verve and assurance that forced the whole band to perform at a new level of energy."
 Mondesir has remained Bates's bass player of choice ever since (and also plays with Delightful Precipice).

 The Bates-Buckley-Mondesir-France lineup of Human Chain toured Chile, Colombia and Argentina in autumn 1991.
 They subsequently recorded two pieces ("Three Architects Called Gabrielle" and "Up, Up") for a sampler CD called Pyrotechnics.
 All of the musicians featuring on this album were promised a deal with Blue Note Records.
 For Human Chain, this deal never arrived.

 By 1992 Buckley had been replaced by Bates's usual saxophone foil, Iain Ballamy, and the long-term quartet was complete.
 The band played at a number of festivals in Europe including the Belfast International Festival, the Delta International Jazz Festival in the Hague in the Netherlands and the Outside In International Contemporary Music Festival in Crawley, UK.

-Despite the band having achieved a steady and stable lineup, there would not be another Human Chain record.
-Instead, they would become Bates's most frequent musical outlet both live and on record, releasing all of their recorded output under Bates's name.
+Despite achieving a stable lineup, the band did not release any further recordings under the Human Chain name.
+Instead, they became Bates's primary musical vehicle, performing live and releasing all subsequent recorded output under his name.